mesutdurukal/Global-Testing-Practices/submissions/Germany/anupam.krishnamurthy.md

 I haven't worked as a quality engineering professional in India, and therefore my observations are limited to Germany.
 My experience
 - 2 years of management consulting for corporations across industries in Germany.
-- 1.5 years of working in Daimler (parent company of Mercedes Benz).
+- 1.5 years of working in Daimler (parent company of Mercedes Benz) as a RPA process automation engineer, with some software testing work.
-- 4 years of working for Bitgrip, a small services company (a digital agency in Germany), although our clients were international corporations.
+- 4 years of working as Test Automation Engineer / Quality Coach for Bitgrip, a small services company (a digital agency in Germany), although our clients were international corporations.

 What is the characteristic of your country in terms of testing culture?:
 - Testing is seen as important in principle, but neglected in practice.
 When budget needs to be cut, QA budget is the first to go.